Updated February 26, 2015

 Clinton and Lips ignore the findings of such gender experts as Warren Farrell, who told me in an email, “What’s frustrating is Hillary Clinton not following through after expressing to me her willingness to dialogue with me on this issue [the gender wage gap] before the Business and Professional Women.”

-Without Farrell’s balanced insights, their explanation of the sexes’ earnings gap does little more, I suspect, than spark turmoil and tension between men and women in the workplace.
+Without Farrell’s balanced insights, Clinton’s and Lips’ explanation of the sexes’ earnings gap does little more, I suspect, than spark turmoil and tension between men and women in the workplace.
 That’s because it doubtless causes many women to believe employers pay women less solely in order to pay men more, that male workers benefit at female workers’ expense.
 It seems natural that such a belief could lead some working women to focus less on buckling down and developing skills to move ahead, and more on protesting “wage discrimination against women”* and demanding employers’ proof of equal remuneration.
 Worse, it can sometimes trigger a class-action lawsuit such as the one Wal-Mart is embroiled in.
 (To see how misguided and counterproductive I think a pay equity law would be, see my commentary, “A Two-Part Special On ‘Pay Equity’ For Women.”
 See also “Taking Apart the Sex-Bias Class-Action Lawsuit Against Wal-Mart.”)

 So much for the world of work.
 As for the world of children**, Kim Gandy, former president of the National Organization for Women, supports Roe v.
 Wade for women but says about Roe v.
 Wade For Men: